 A competition was launched in 2015 to find the best architectural and engineering team to design the new footbridge and six were shortlisted.
 A period of consultation took place and the company with the winning concept design was announced as Ney & Partners Civil Engineers and William Matthews Associates in March 2016.

 Tintagel Castle will remain fully open to visitors throughout the spring and summer, before closing for the construction of the bridge from October 2018.
 The project is due to be completed in spring 2019.

 Researching Tintagel Castle

-As well as uncovering the footprints of buildings dating back to the 5th to 6th centuries, the archaeologists found evidence of wealth, fine dining and trade with the Mediterranean world.
-Now we are working with academics around the country to learn more about the items uncovered, and help us piece together a picture of the lives of people at the castle during this period.
+As well as uncovering the footprints of buildings dating back to the 5th to 6th centuries, the archaeologists found evidence of fine dining and trade with the Mediterranean world.
+Now we are working with academics around the country to learn more about the items uncovered, and help piece together a picture of the lives of people at the Tintagel Castle during this period.